-All planned actions and expenditures under Goal 2 Action 2.1 were implemented.
 Material differences between Budgeted Expenditures and Estimated Actual Expenditures are due to a budget increase to support the Second Step Bullying Prevention out of SMAA funds.

-All planned actions and expenditures under Goal 2 Action 2.2 were implemented.
 Material differences between Budgeted Expenditures and Estimated Actual Expenditures are due to a budget increase to support the Dean of Students positions at the middle school campuses (\$135K) and a minor increase in the COPES Grant (\$15K) and Title I (\$11K).

-All planned actions and expenditures under Goal 2 Action 2.3 were implemented.
 Material differences between Budgeted Expenditures and Estimated Actual Expenditures are due to a budget decrease as a result of Lemon Grove Academy Elementary LCFF budget revisions.